Breaking the Cycle: Strategies to Stop Emotional Eating

 Building Healthy Coping Mechanisms

-Once you’ve identified triggers, focus on healthier alternatives to deal with emotions.
+Once triggers are found, focus on healthier alternatives to deal with emotions.

 Practising Mindful Eating

-- Eliminate common distractions like TV or phones especially when eating meals.
+• Eliminate common and daily distractions like TV or phones especially when eating meals.

-- Check in with your body to see if you are hungry or even thirsty or just eating emotionally.
+• Check in with your body to see if you are hungry or even thirsty or emotionally eating.

 Creating a Supportive Environment